 Further information on the Principal Adverse Impact indicators which are taken into account by the Investment Manager can be found in the Annex to the Investment Manager's website disclosures for the Fund.

-financial product during the reference period which is: 01/04/2023 to 31/03/2024 proportion of investments of the
+The list includes the investments constituting the greatest proportion of investments of the financial product during the reference period which is: 01/04/2023 to 31/03/2024

 What were the top investments of this financial product?